jvpoulos/diabetes_pred/README.md

 - `train.py` [static analyses]
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.
 Optional pretraining with CutMix and Mixup.

-- `attention.py` [static analyses]
-	- Load a model, either a TabTransformer or an FTTransformer, and create HTML tables for attention maps.

-- `visualize_attn.py` [static analyses]
-	- Load a Transformer model and visualize HTML representations for the head view, model view, and neuron view using the BertViz package.

-- `embeddings.py` [static analyses]
-	- Loads a trained model, extracts embeddings for the validation dataset, and then applies the t-SNE algorithm to these embeddings.

-- `test.py` [static analyses]
-	- Loads the validated model from `train.py` and evaluates it on a test dataset.

 ## Getting started ([credit](https://gist.github.com/Ravi2712/47f070a6578153d3caee92bb67134963))

 1. Check if `pip` is installed: